Pets For Life

 Donations are used to keep pets warm, fed, spayed/neutered, vaccinated, microchipped, medical issues attended too and helped with basic necessities and comforts like food, toys, bedding, collars, leashes, dog houses and straw.

 Building humane communities doesn’t just help the pets in immediate need, but manifests a better life for future pets too.

 Read more about our Detroit Pets For Life program in Animal Sheltering magazine here.

 Many people have been asking “What can I do?”
 Please don’t think the Detroit stray problem is too overwhelming or hopeless.
 You may be one person, but there’s a lot you can do.
 Just start somewhere!

 Prevent a stray –

-Spay/neuter your own pets and don’t let someone get away with not fixing theirs.
+Make sure your own pets don’t contribute to the overpopulation problem!
+Spay/neuter and don’t let someone get away with not fixing theirs.
 Spay by 4 months of age and you won’t have unwanted litters.
 Pets can be safely sterilized as young as 8 weeks old, weighing 2 lbs. or more.
 And by all means, don’t condone someone breeding when so many are homeless.

 Donate to a spay/neuter clinic to cover a pet’s sterilization.
-Out of the nearly 25,000 spay/neuters performed at All About Animals Rescue last year, over 40% of them were because people like you donated.
+Out of the nearly 32,000 spay/neuters performed at All About Animals Rescue last year, about 42% of them were because people like you donated.